-- One exercise web page each week (6 in total) - Solutions discussed in exercise class on Friday - Try to solve before coming to the class! - Exercises not obligatory, but highly recommended - Bring laptops if you have (ideally w. installed tools or browser interface working)
+- One exercise web page (almost) each week (6 in total)

+- Discussed in next exercise class

+- Try to solve before coming to the class!

+- Exercises highly recommended

+- Bring laptops if you have (ideally w. installed tools or browser interface working)

-- ▶ 2 lab handins: PROMELA/SPIN 1 Oct, JML/KeY 22 Oct - Submission via Fire, linked from course home page - If submission is returned, roughly one week for correction aOnly PhD student have to work alone.
+- ▶ 2 lab handins: PROMELA/SPIN 3 Oct, JML/KeY 27 Oct - Submission via Fire, linked from course home page - If submission is returned, roughly one week for correction

-- ▶ 2 lab handins: PROMELA/SPIN 1 Oct, JML/KeY 22 Oct - Submission via Fire, linked from course home page - If submission is returned, roughly one week for correction - You work in groups of two.
-No exception!a You pair up by either: - 1. talk to people - 2. post to the Google group - 3. participate in pairing at first exercise session see course homepage
+- ▶ 2 lab handins: PROMELA/SPIN 3 Oct, JML/KeY 27 Oct - Submission via Fire, linked from course home page - If submission is returned, roughly one week for correction - You work in groups of two.
+No exception!^a You pair up by either: - 1. talk to people - 2. post to the Google group - 3. participate in pairing at first exercise session

-In case all that is not sufficient, contact Ramona by e-mail
+In case all that is not sufficient, contact Mauricio by e-mail see course homepage